killvxk/qengine/README.md

 ### 🛠 **Public API Enhancements**
 - Added `pdfn`: Runtime function encryption using Windows Exception Handling.

+pdfn Encrypts Functions at Runtime (Specifically Start of Execution), and then, Dependent upon the Modality of pdfn, Invokes the Functions using Software Breakpoints + Windows SEH Vectored Exception Handler as the Delimiter / Mediator of the Encryption / Decryption routines, or in it's other Mode, Directly Decrypts the Function before Calling it and Manually Re-Encrypts it.

+HIGHLY Recommended to stick with Windows VEH Mode.

 - Added `ghostcall`: Obscures function calls and addresses.

+ghostcall uses Software Interrupt Breakpoints Hidden in the Interrrupt-Padded Region of Windows PE Files by Default to Invoke it's Mechanism (This can be Changed to use Dynamic Heap Allocations Instead if you wish ).
+The VEH Which is Triggered by the Breakpoint is the Segment which Redirects Control Flow to the Actual Target Function by Overriding the Instruction Pointer.
 - Added `ghostmut`: Indirects primitive operations (math, memcpy, memset).

+ghostmut has a very similar Mechanism to ghostcall, Essentially the same infact - Except Inside the VEH, Primitive Math Operations or Primitive Memory Operations are Performed, instead of Invoking an Actual Function.
+The VEH is Handed the Arguments and Instruction Descriptor through Global States and the Total / Sum of the Operation is Likewise Returned through Global States;
+This may be Viewed as an Advanced Level of Indirection, and thus Obfuscation, or a Level of Pseudo-Virtualization short of an Actual Virtual Machine (Which i Actually Plan to Add to qengine in the somewhat near Future, in the Works as we speak)
 - `qhook_dtc` namespace updates (`qanalyze_fn_length`).

+***** WARNING: YOU CANNOT DEBUG YOUR APPLICATION WHEN PDFN / GHOSTCALL / GHOSTMUT IS ACTIVE.
+DEBUG YOUR BARE FUNCTIONS PRIOR TO IMPLEMENTING THESE OBJECTS SO YOU KNOW YOUR FUNCTION WORKS.

 ### 📂 **New Integrated Libraries**
 - **[accelmem](https://github.com/Chemiculs/accelmem)**: High-performance memory operations, encryption, CRC32 checksums.